cfpof/ddsampling/README.md

 During the experiments, we found that the construction phase of the weighting matrix is ​​very expensive with large databases because it requires a good internet connection.
 To show you the difference, we have also distinguished two cases:

-	(a) Pretreatment with online matrix construction (Online).
+	(a) Pretreatment with online matrix construction.
-	(a) Pretreatment from the weighting matrix already built and stored locally (Offline).
+	(a) Pretreatment from the weighting matrix already built and stored locally.

 <h3>(a) with the class "RaceTrack"</h3>